(I may earn a small commission from the products mentioned in this post.)

 Now, I seldom take a Tylenol pill.

 9 months after TKR my exercise and fitness center routine has become a bit different.
-At the fitness center, I seldom use the stationary bike because I ride my bike the 1 mile there.
+At the fitness center, I seldom use the stationary bike because I ride my bike the 1 mile to get there.

 The ride gets me warmed up and once I arrive I’m ready to exercise, use the leg machines, the stability ball, and other equipment right away.
 I have increased the amount of weight I use on the leg machines.